xlwings/xlwings/docs/addin.rst

   Separate multiple modules by ";".
   Example: ``UDF_MODULES = "common_udfs;myproject"``
   The default imports a file in the same directory as the Excel spreadsheet with the same name but ending in ``.py``.
-* ``Debug UDFs``: Check this box if you want to run the xlwings COM server manually for debugging, see :ref:`advanced_features/debugging:debugging`.
+* ``Debug UDFs``: Check this box if you want to run the xlwings COM server manually for debugging, see :ref:`debugging:debugging`.
 * ``RunPython: Use UDF Server``:  Uses the same COM Server for RunPython as for UDFs.
 This will be faster, as the interpreter doesn't shut down after each call.
 * ``Restart UDF Server``: This restarts the UDF Server/Python interpreter.